DanielCreggOrganization/w5-lab-exceptions-nastaj/README.md

 This lab is divided into several standalone sections, each containing

     1. An Explanation
-    2. An example
+    2. An Example
-    3. A DIY exercise
+    3. A DIY Exercise

 You can complete each section below independently.